JustR3/payment-analytics/README.md

 - Revenue recognition automation
 - Multi-currency support

-## Author
+## About

-Created as a portfolio project demonstrating:
+A portfolio project demonstrating:
-- Payment analytics expertise
+- Payment analytics and data engineering
 - SQL and Python proficiency
-- Dashboard design for financial stakeholders
+- Dashboard design for business insights
-- Understanding of SaaS billing and payment systems
+- Understanding of subscription billing and payment systems
-- Data pipeline development
+- End-to-end data pipeline development